clorden1/pandas-challenge/README.md

 This script takes data from two csv's: "schools_complet.csv" and "students_complete.csv", and generates a series of summary tables to analyze the data.
 The goal of the analyis is to measure school/student performance based on multiple factors.

 The code and analysis of the data is located in the file "PyCitySchools_analysis.ipynb" inside the "PyCitySchools" folder.
 The csv's are located within the "Resources" folder.
+The Python code was written using Jupyter Notebook

 ### References